justincampbell/dotmusic/README.md

     PROMPT_COMMAND='(dotmusic &)'

-The `&` backgrounds it, and the parenthesis make it silent.
+The `&` backgrounds it, and the parentheses make it silent.

 If you already have a `$PROMPT_COMMAND`, extract it into a function: